 We spend several days hiking around the alpine lakes, valleys and waterfalls near the Upper Wilkin river and then head downstream, crossing the Wilkin river into the famous Siberia Valley.
 The names here reflect the challenging geography for the early explorers : Siberia Valley, Mt Awful, and Mt Dreadful.
 Luckily it's not quite as bad as it sounds for modern day hikers with pleasant huts and camps to sleep in.
-A side trip to Lake Crucible is well worth the effort before camping at our pre-placed site at Gillespie Stream.
+A side trip to Lake Crucible is well worth the effort before heading back to Siberia Hut for the night.

 By the fifth day when you are heading over Gillespie Pass at 1600m you will be hiking fit, and able to enjoy the magnificent views of Mt Awful.
 Descending steeply into the Young Valley, our final night is spent in the Young Hut.